Other Related Disciplines

-Training in Pathology will be provided at required conferences and also in didactic sessions given by Dr. Paul Edmondson, a GI pathologist at Northwest Hospital, and Dr. Joe Rank, a GI pathologist at Swedish Hospital.
-These sessions will be scheduled at least twice yearly and will be based on review of 35 mm slides provided by the American Society of Colon and Rectal Surgeons, with supplementation by material provided by the individual pathologist.
-In addition, a pathologist is present at the weekly Tumor Board and monthly Gastroenterology conferences at that institution, as well as at the weekly Tumor Board and bimonthly GI Pathology-Radiology conferences at Northwest Hospital.
-The resident is expected to review (with a pathologist) the histologic material from all patients with neoplasms whom he encounters during his fellowship year.
+A pathologist is present at the weekly Tumor Board and monthly Gastroenterology conferences at that institution, as well as at the weekly Tumor Board and bimonthly GI Pathology-Radiology conferences.
+The fellow is expected to review (with a pathologist) the histologic material from all patients with neoplasms whom he encounters during his fellowship year.

 Training in anesthesiology will be provided by discussion with the anesthesiologist before, during and after surgical cases in which the Fellow is involved, and will include considerations of general anesthesia, epidural and caudal anesthesia, local anesthesia, and spinal anesthesia.
 In addition, familiarity will be gained with the use of monitored anesthesia care, such as supplemental to the use of local anesthesia, and considerations of postoperative pain control using epidural opioid and local anesthesia techniques.
 Techniques of conscious sedation will be taught and reviewed in the endoscopy suite throughout the year.

-The Director of the Department of Enterostomal Therapy at Swedish Hospital Medical Center, Laura Vadman, R.N.,E.T. will provide the resident with two or more half-day sessions on the care and management of intestinal stomas, as well as offering the resident the opportunity on two pre-determined days to spend an afternoon in the Enterostomal Therapy clinic.
-In addition, the resident is encouraged to attend any visits to the enterostomal therapist by patients with whom he or she has come in contact during the course of the clinical experience provided by the residency.
+The Enterostomal Therapists at Swedish Hospital Medical Center will provide the fellows with a yearly conference on Tuesdays.
+In addition, the fellow is encouraged to attend any visits to the enterostomal therapist by patients with whom he or she has come in contact during the course of the clinical experience provided by the residency.

-Please keep a record of your hours worked, so we can show it to the ACGME should they want verification
+Please keep a record of your hours worked in New Innovations so we can show it to the ACGME should they want verification

-The resident is responsible for familiarizing him/herself with the contents of this binder, kept in the Library at the Downtown Office, and for arranging his/her reading schedule to encompass the topics felt necessary for complete education in colon and rectal surgery, as outlined in the Core Curriculum.
-This is also available in electronic form, and will be forwarded to the resident on request.
+The fellow is responsible for familiarizing him/herself with the contents of this binder, kept in the Library at the Downtown Office, and for arranging his/her reading schedule to encompass the topics felt necessary for complete education in colon and rectal surgery, as outlined in the Core Curriculum.
+This is also available in electronic form, and will be forwarded to the fellow on request.

-The residents must work closely with patients, office and hospital personnel, as well as other residents, attendings, referring physicians and others.
-The resident is the representative of the Clinic and must conduct him or herself accordingly.
+The fellows must work closely with patients, office and hospital personnel, as well as other fellows, attendings, referring physicians and others.
+The fellow is the representative of the Clinic and must conduct him or herself accordingly.
 Interpersonal and Communication skills, as well as Professionalism are now defined as core competencies by the ACGME and accordingly, evaluation and progress in these areas is done by members of the Attending Staff, and will be reviewed and documented by the Program Advisory Committee.

-At the conclusion of each 3 months of training, each resident is evaluated in writing by the attendings as to his/her performance, and these evaluations are discussed with the resident at the quarterly meetings of the Graduate Medical Education Committee, of which the resident is a member.
+At the conclusion of each 3 months of training, each fellow is evaluated in writing by the attendings as to his/her performance, and these evaluations are discussed with the fellow at the quarterly meetings of the Graduate Medical Education Committee, of which the fellow is a member.
 A record of the evaluation is kept on file, as well as minutes of the GMEC meetings.
-The Residency Review Committee requires that each resident provide a confidential written evaluation of the program, and we ask that this be done halfway through the residency year, as well as at the end of the year.
+The Residency Review Committee requires that each fellow provide a confidential written evaluation of the program, and we ask that this be done halfway through the residency year, as well as at the end of the year.
 These evaluations will be presented to the GMEC.
 The residency certificate of completion of training and ABCRS recommendations are contingent on completion of these forms.

 For patients seen in the office, with or without a member of the Attending Staff, a record should be dictated for each patient, using the SOAP format.
 Dictations should be sent via email at the end of every day to the transcriptionist!
 Without fail!